changeworld/azure-docs.ja-jp/articles/documentdb/documentdb-run-hadoop-with-hdinsight.md

                                   "'DocumentDB.db' = '<DocumentDB Database Name>', " +
                                   "'DocumentDB.outputCollections' = '<DocumentDB Output Collection Name>' ); "

-4. 最後は、ドキュメントを月単位、日単位、時間単位、および分単位で集計し、結果を出力 Hive テーブルに格納します。
+4. Finally, let's tally the documents by month, day, hour, and minute and insert the results back into the output Hive table.

         # GROUP BY minute, COUNT entries for each, INSERT INTO output Hive table.
         $queryStringPart3 = "INSERT INTO table DocumentDB_analytics " +
                               "SELECT month(from_unixtime(ts)) as Month, day(from_unixtime(ts)) as Day, " +
                               "hour(from_unixtime(ts)) as Hour, minute(from_unixtime(ts)) as Minute, " +